Johnny Baseball: Production history

 The premiere production was staged at the American Repertory Theater in Cambridge, Massachusetts.
 The cast featured Colin Donnell as the fictional character Johnny O'Brien, Stephanie Umoh as the fictional character Daisy Wyatt, Burke Moses as Babe Ruth, Charl Brown as Tim, and Jeff Brooks as Tom Yawkey.

 The creative team included direction by Diane Paulus, choreography by Peter Pucci, orchestrations by Wendy Bobbitt Cavett, costumes by Michael McDonald, sets by Scott Pask, and lighting by Donald Holder.
 This production played from June 2, 2010 to July 11, 2010.
 Johnny Baseball was part of the theater's America: Boom, Bust and Baseball festival.

-It was next produced in August, 2012 by the University of Maine Summer Music Theatre Festival and Issaquah, Washington-based Village Theatre's Festival of New Musicals.
+It was next produced in August, 2012 by the University of Maine Summer Music Theatre Festival and Issaquah, Washington-based Village Theatre's Festival of New Musicals which featured a cast that included Jared Michael Brown as Johnny O’Brien, Claudine Mako as Daisy Wyatt, and Joshua Lincoln as their son Tim Wyatt.

 After heavy rewrites, it was produced for the Williamstown Theatre Festival in Summer 2013.